Welcome to the website of Tom Brockelman.

 The poetics of the window: truth of the analyst

 You’ve hit Tom Brockelman’s webpage.
 I’m a Professor of Philosophy at Le Moyne College in Syracuse, New York.
 In the past, I’ve also served Le Moyne as Director of its Core Curriculum (2012-2014) and Interim Provost (2014-16).
 The world is changing.
 A lot.
 And fast.
-My work–as a scholar, as a teacher and as an administrator–deals with that change, how it affects both individual subjectivity and possibilities for new kinds of collective action and communication.
+My work—as a scholar, as a teacher and as an administrator—deals with that change, how it affects both individual subjectivity and possibilities for new kinds of collective action and communication.